AutoLLM/ArxivDigest/README.md

 1. Install the requirements in `src/requirements.txt` as well as `gradio`.
 2. Run `python src/app.py` and go to the local URL.
 From there you will be able to preview the papers from today, as well as the generated digests.
+3. If you want to run the action locally you can copy .env.template to .env and then set the environment variables in the .env file.

+> **NOTE:** This is an important note!
+Do not commit your .env file to your repository, it might reveal you API keys.

 ## ✅ Roadmap